awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 #### 3.1.2 Upload object #2 to the _west_ S3 bucket

-1. Go to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/home), or if you are already there click on **Amazon S3** in the upper left corner
+1. Click on **Amazon S3** in the upper left corner of the Amazon S3 console
 1. Click on the name of the _west_ bucket
       * if you used **Oregon** the name will be `<your_naming_prefix>-crrlab-us-west-2`
 1. Click on **⬆ Upload**